hkbakke/dhclient-pd/README.md

                 "::1",
                 "::3"
             ],
-            "loopback": true,
             "name": "lo",
             "prefix_id": "0"
+            "prefix_length: 128
         }
     ]

-The only mandatory key is `name`.
-A deterministic `prefix_id` based on a hash of the interface name will be generated for you if you don't set one.
+`name` and `prefix_id` are mandatory.
+Note that `prefix_id` is a string containing the hex representation of the id, so the value needs to be quoted to avoid being interpreted as an integer if there are no letters in the id.
 `interface_ids` is set to `["::1"]` by default unless overriden.
-You may define multiple `interface_ids` within the same prefix.
-If you want to have multiple different prefixes on the same interface, just add another configuration block for that interface with an unique `prefix_id` or let the `prefix_id` be dynamically assigned.
+You may define multiple `interface_ids` within the same prefix, which is normally useful only for loopback addresses (/128).
+If you want to have multiple different prefixes on the same interface, just add another configuration block for that interface with an unique `prefix_id`.
-If `loopback` is true a `/128` prefix length is used instead of the standard `/64`.

 # Manual execution
 You are not bound to dhclient.
 The hook script manages all the dhclient